kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 By tagging values with either $$0$$ or $$1$$, we ensure that the elements of the two operands are treated as mutually exclusive.
 It may be instructive to compare the set $$1 = 1 \cup 1$$ with the set $$1 + 1$$.

-While we're add it, let's define another set-theoretic operation.
+While we're at it, let's define another set-theoretic operation.

 > **Definition** Given sets $$X$$ and $$Y$$, $$X^Y$$ is defined as the set of functions from $$Y$$
 > to $$X$$.
 In other words, $$X^Y$$ is a synonym for $$Y \to X$$.